 Dogs will instinctively hide their problems from you and avoid showing any signs of weakness.
-As a result, you're going to need to use other methods to figure out why your pup is not laying down.
+As a result, you're going to need to use other methods to figure out why your pup is not lying down.

 There are a number of reasons why this issue is occurring.
-You need to learn how to read your dog's body language so that you're better-equipped to give them the care they need.
+You need to learn how to read your dog's body language so that you're better equipped to give them the care they need.

 It's never easy to accept that your dog is in pain.
 Every owner wants to see their furry friend jumping and playing to their heart's content.
 Unfortunately, injuries and medical issues can create drastic changes in behavior.

 Issues like arthritis, hip dysplasia, and back pain are all common causes.
 They may also be experiencing internal ailments like gastrointestinal upsets, Lyme disease, or pancreatitis.

 You may notice changes in their eating habits, vomiting, diarrhea, and a host of other problems.
 Noticeably labored breathing or frantic chewing on one part of the body may be signs that you need to seek professional assistance as soon as possible.

 A dog's health can deteriorate quickly after an injury.
 This is especially true with senior dogs.
 Seek professional help and give your dog with some much-needed love and support.

 Some dogs won't lay down because the floor is uncomfortable to them.
 There are a number of breeds that just aren't built for sitting on unforgiving floors.

 Depending on the particular surface, it may be too cold or too hard on their bones.
 A dog's joints are quite fragile as it is.

 When they have thin skin and not a lot of hair, laying down on a solid floor can lead to pain and injury.
 You may even notice some slight redness on the surface of the skin.

 The best way to resolve this issue is to provide them with something soft to lay on.
 You can invest in a dog bed.
 There are many options out there with memory foam that are specifically designed to soothe the joints.

 This is quite common among newly adopted dogs being introduced to a new home, dogs that just experienced a death in the family, or dogs that have experienced traumatic events in the past.

 An over-active brain will make it hard to relax, causing them to pace around the room.
 It's important to find a solution for your dog as soon as possible.
 Too much stress can lead to major behavioral issues if it's not dealt with properly.

 The easiest way to solve this would be to address the stressor directly.
 However, that's not always possible.
 In these types of situations, you'll need to teach your dog calming techniques so that they have the power to overcome their feelings on their own.
-One method is to teach them the "Settle Down" command.

 To do this, attach a leash to their collar and place the end on the ground.
 Place your foot on top of the leash to prevent your dog from running away.